 The bad: You will probably spend some time with a wrench, as high-mileage Fords aren’t the most reliable adventure vehicles under $10,000 on the road.
 I’ve put a fair bit of work into this truck, but it’s still $20,000 cheaper than buying new.

 Why Ranger?
 If you want a pickup that easily fits into a normal parking spot, this is one of just a few midsize options.

 Toyota 4Runner (1995-2009)

 The 4Runner is a reliable and capable SUV.
 And with thousands of used models on the road, they are possible to find with moderate mileage for under $10,000.
 This date range covers the third and fourth generations of this model.

 Price: A quick search of Craigslist brings up dozens of choices, with some dipping well below the $10,000 mark.

-The good: The 4Runner is a long-running, reliable vehicle that’s comfortable for four adults.
-It’s a good around-town car, comfortable on long drives and capable off road.
+The good: The 4Runner is a long-running, reliable adventure vehicle that’s comfortable for four adults.
+It’s a good around-town car, comfortable on long drives, and capable off road.